 This course examines the development of Western theatre.
 Some of the major plays and theatre groups are studied.
-The selection of playwrights and plays may vary each semester.
-(Cross Reference THE 3423) PRE: ENG 1123
+The selection of playwrights and plays may vary each semester, PRE: ENG 1123

-ENG 3433 Popular Fiction
+ENG 3433 Popular Fiction 3 Hours

-3 semester hours Students analyze popular fiction in an attempt to identify the concerns of contemporary America.
+Students analyze popular fiction in an attempt to identify the concerns of contemporary culture.
 Material covered in the course includes print, audio, and the video media.
-PRE: ENG 1123 (Sp)
+PRE: ENG 1123 (FA)